 Notably, the drawing of the planes on the map is performed via WebGL instanced objects (through low-level Three.JS APIs), with custom vertex shaders, and is able to draw thousands of objects with high frame rates, even on low performance devices.

-I started with node in the early days of v0.2 or so, and was active in the community and became proficient on it while working at Photiq.
+I started with node in the early days of v0.2 or so, was active in the community and became proficient on it while working at Photiq.
 I even contributed a minor bug fix.

 I was getting fed up with all the validation libraries for node at the time, and decided to build a new one.
 The goal was to allow easy validation for common use cases, but also be flexible for custom validation.
 No form input or any other integration.
 Just do one thing and do it well.
-I am really happy with the result!

 Wanted to get live currency rates for a side project and there wasn't any library available for node to do that.
-Went on and wrote an open source client for the openexchangerates.org API for Node.js.
+Went on and wrote an open source client for the openexchangerates.org API for node.

 Define a problem, divide in sub-problems, generate multiple solutions, evaluate and decide, design ultimate solution, implement.